Richard Dawkins' 8-buttoned Creation Machine

 Additional Technical Note

 Above it is stated that the displayed list of fine-tuned parameters is "by no means a complete list" (in contrast to Richard Dawkins' not-especially-beneficial machine with just "eight knobs").
 As an example, you might wish to study the remarkable properties of a substance that many think is simple: water.
-Note this list of some of its properties (it must be noted that this list is only the "tip of the iceberg"), and how some of them qualify as fine-tuned parameters:
+Take a look at this list of some of its properties (it must be noted that this list is only the "tip of the iceberg"), and how some of them qualify as fine-tuned parameters:

 • High cohesion